polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 ## Finding Your Community(ies)

-The PolySwarm marketplace is made up of a patchwork of communities.
+The PolySwarm marketplace is made up of a patchwork of Communities.
-Communities are groups of individuals and corporations that share a particular malware interest or mutually agree to maintain the confidentiality of artifacts exchanged within the community.
+Communities are groups of individuals and corporations that share a particular malware interest or mutually agree to maintain the confidentiality of artifacts exchanged within the Community.

-PolySwarm's first community, Origin, is a public community accessible to everyone - it's where you'll want to get started.
+PolySwarm's first Community, Origin, is a public Community accessible to everyone - it's where you'll want to get started.
 Origin acts as a sort of "proving ground" for security experts to build a reputation for their engine.
-Once security experts build a reputation, they may want to engage in additional communities.
+Once security experts build a reputation, they may want to engage in additional Communities.
 As more communities come online, they'll appear in PolySwarm Portal: <button disabled>Browse Communities → (coming soon!)</button>

 TODO: verify above button